Procedure – Electronic Resources and Internet Safety

 Acceptable network use by district students and staff include:

-- Participation in blogs, wikis, bulletin boards, social networking sites and groups, and the creation of content for podcasts, e-mail, and webpages that support education and research;
+- Participation in blogs, wikis, bulletin boards, social networking sites and groups as permitted under district filtering limitations, and the creation of content for podcasts, e-mail, and webpages that support education and research;

 - With parental permission, the online publication of original educational material, curriculum-related materials, and student work.
 Sources outside the classroom or school must be cited appropriately;